TencentAILabHealthcare/NeuronRepresentation/data/README.md

 ## Janelia MouseLight
 Janelia MouseLight website provides link to download neuron reconstructions in bulk.
 The link can be found in the settings of this webpage: http://ml-neuronbrowser.janelia.org/ (click top right settings button of the webpage).
-Here is the latest link: http://ml-neuronbrowser.janelia.org/download/2022-02-28-json.tar.gz Extract the file under folder data/raw/janelia_mouselight.
+Here is the link to the data used in this study: http://ml-neuronbrowser.janelia.org/download/2022-02-28-json.tar.gz Extract the file under folder data/raw/janelia_mouselight.
 Makesure there is json files in folder data/raw/janelia_mouselight/json30.